davidfraser/scientific-compsci-undergrad/scientific-training-in-undergrad-compsci.rst

 the combined practice of source code revision control and intelligently managed testing enable a software developer to engage in the process of software development scientifically.

-They are both largely practical skills that students should simply be expected to master and use as part of their practical work
+These are both largely practical skills that students should simply be expected to master and use as part of their practical work
 (in the same way that chemists and physicists